George Floyd protests in Los Angeles County, California: Downtown Los Angeles

-On May 27, protestors organized by the Los Angeles chapter of Black Lives Matter gathered outside of the Hall of Justice and proceeded to block the Hollywood Freeway.
-Protestors also shattered the windows on two California Highway Patrol cruisers.
+On May 27, protesters organized by the Los Angeles chapter of Black Lives Matter gathered outside of the Hall of Justice and proceeded to block the Hollywood Freeway.
+Protesters also shattered the windows on two California Highway Patrol cruisers.

 On May 29, protesters blocked traffic and threw rocks at the windows of businesses and passing vehicles.
 They also set off fireworks which hit several buildings.
 Looters broke into several stores and stole items such as televisions and jewelry.
 Buildings were also spray painted.
 Thousands of protesters converged on the 110 Freeway, shutting it down temporarily.
 Several protesters scuffled with police, which resulted in two officer injuries.
 Police begun to use batons and rubber bullets against the protesters.

 On May 30, Los Angeles Mayor, Eric Garcetti authorized the deployment of the California National Guard overnight.
 On May 30, 2020, protesters put an LAPD officer in a chokehold and kicked the officer.
 Also in Los Angeles, a wheelchair-bound man was shot in the face with a rubber projectile; pictures of the man's bloody face were widely shared.

 On July 25, the LAPD declared a tactical alert in response to reports of vandalism, including broken windows and graffiti, at the federal courthouse amid downtown protests reportedly in solidarity against the deployment of federal agents in Portland, Oregon.
 Demonstrators had marched along a stretch of Highway 101 earlier in the day.
 According to police, some arrests were made and the crowd largely dispersed by 9:30 p.m.